 - Mold – 1,000 CFUs/gram – Pass

-Heavy metals are the next category that is important to test for in Kratom.
-Heavy metals in the product come from them leeching into soil and water and possibly from equipment used in the manufacturing process.
-It is very difficult to entirely eliminate all harmful substances so we try to find safe science-based limits and stick to those to ensure safety.
+Heavy metals comprise the next category of contaminants important to test for in Kratom.
+Heavy metals can leach into soil and water in the growing process and possibly from equipment used in the manufacturing process.
+It is very difficult to entirely eliminate all metals in any plant product so we try to find safe science-backed and industry-standard limits and stick to those to ensure safety.

 - Arsenic (As)

 - Arsenic (As) – 2 PPM (Parts per million)

 - Cadmium (Cd) – 0.85 PPM